thihakyawlin762-alt/ICT105-Plum0-MVP/screenshots/README.md

 ## Purpose

 These screenshots provide visual evidence of the Smart Assignment Tracker prototype developed throughout Labs 05–07 and support the documentation contained within this repository.
+# Lab 11 Screenshot Info

+This folder contains updated screenshots for Lab 11.
+The images demonstrate the current state of the Smart Assignment Tracker prototype after improvements made since Lab 10.

+Some features shown are fully completed, while others are still being refined as part of the ongoing prototype development process.

+Filenames:

+- updated-homepage Lab 11.png
+- updated-input-form Lab 11.png
+- updated-record-list Lab 11.png
+- updated-detail-view Lab11.png
+- updated-dashboard Lab 11.png
+- updated-admin-view Lab 11.png

+## Lab 11 Progress

+The screenshots demonstrate improvements such as:

+- Improved Student Dashboard functionality
+- Dynamic dashboard statistics using LocalStorage
+- Functional notification panel
+- Automatic upcoming deadline display
+- Enhanced assignment management workflow
+- Completed search, edit, delete, and completion features
+- Initial implementation of the Lecturer Dashboard
+- Improved course analytics and assignment monitoring
+- Ongoing refinement of the Lecturer Dashboard interface and administrative workflow

+The Lecturer Dashboard remains under active development and will continue to be refined in future iterations of the prototype.